Games & Quizzes

 /səˈpôrt/

-A thing to hold up or prevent from falling down.
+Assistance or advice given to someone.
 To help prove or show that something is true.

 /ˈskejəl/

-A plan to do something at a certain time. arrange or plan event to take place at particular time.
+A list of events and their times. arrange or plan event to take place at particular time.

 /ro͞oˈtēn/

-Always the same; boring through lack of variety.
+performed as part of regular procedure rather than for special reason.
 Series of actions that make up a performance. organize according to routine.

 /ˈpraktəs/